 You might not be able to get nice summer berries, but you can always count on candy for convenience.
-This mix of M&M's, chips, and chocolate cake will make even the bleakest winter days a little sweeter.
+The mix of M&M's, chips, and chocolate cake in this trifle will make even the bleakest winter days a little sweeter.

-Chocolate mousse is a classic for a reason: it's good on its own or used in cakes and pies, and it makes people happy all year round.
-An added bonus: you've probably got most of these ingredients already.
+Chocolate mousse is a classic for a reason: it's good on its own or used as a layer in cakes and a filling in pies, and it makes people happy all year round.
+An added bonus: You probably already have most of these ingredients at home.

 When fruits are failing you, tea can provide your sweets with a reliably interesting and complex flavor profile straight out of your kitchen cabinet.
-With this sweet matcha glaze, you’re basically having breakfast for dessert—and we salute you for it.
+With these fluffy doughnuts with sweet matcha glaze, you’re basically having breakfast for dessert—and we salute you for it.

 It’s a good idea to always have some chocolate on hand anyway—because why not?—but in the dregs of winter, chocolate is your dessert savior.
-Keep this recipe for fudgy, perfectly dense brownies in your back pocket for the weeks when the farmer’s market is looking less than inspiring.
+Keep this recipe for fudgy, perfectly dense brownies in your back pocket for the weeks when the grocery store is looking less than inspiring.

-This rice pudding leans on a little bit of citrus zest, but lemons and oranges are so omnipresent at your average supermarket that they basically exist without seasons (just like the dried spices used here).
-Hey, we’re making the rules here.
+This Danish-inspired rice pudding leans on a little bit of citrus zest, but lemons and oranges are so omnipresent at your average supermarket that who cares whether they're "in season" or not (just like the dried spices used here).
+Hey, we’re making the rules.

 Coffee and chocolate defy the seasons.
 With creamy mascarpone and a generous glug of booze, this quick and easy tiramisu will definitely keep you feeling warm and cozy.
 You can watch a step-by-step guide from Fabián Von Hauske of Contra and Wildair over on VICE Video.

 There’s a reason why so many wintery desserts are heavy on the spices—they keep well.
-This cake is heavy on the warm winter spices, and you don’t even have to stress about smooth icing, since the whole point is to get a peek of the cinnamon-brown layers through the frosting.
+This layer cake is heavy on all that pumpkin-spice stuff, and you don’t even have to stress about perfect icing, since the whole point is to get a peek of the cinnamon-brown layers through the frosting.

-Chef Eric Werner from Tulum, Mexico hot-spot Hartwood offers up a recipe that pulls all of its flavor from your pantry, not the produce section.
+Chef Eric Werner from the Tulum, Mexico hot-spot Hartwood offers up a timeless cake recipe that pulls all of its flavor from the pantry, not the produce section.
 A mixture of oversized dried coconut flakes and finely shredded dried coconut, plus sticky-sweet cream of coconut (and a bit of rum), makes for a perfect sweet end to a meal.

 What is more blessedly seasonless than a good PB&J?
 The West Coast ice cream makers at Salt & Straw up the ante a bit with a chocolate peanut butter fudge, but you can still go with your favorite store-bought jam.
 No fresh berries are harmed in the making of this ice cream.